mediafinger/rabbitmq_info/PITCHME.md

 +++
 ### Money transfers

-When a redundant cluster is available, using _HA queues_ with _delivery confirmation_ and _dead-letter queues_ could be good choice.
+When a redundant cluster is available, using _HA queues_ with _delivery confirmation_ and _dead-letter exchanges_ is a secure choice.

-Some money transfers might ask for even more guarantees, so that you will have to add _persistence of messages to disk_ into the mix.
-This should ensure that all messages can be recovered even in the case of catastrophic failure.
+As money transfers need all possible guarantees, you will want to add _persistence of messages to disk_ into the mix.
+This ensures all messages can be recovered even in the case of catastrophic failure.

 ---

-## Exchange routing
+## Broker & Exchange routing

 * to connect publishers and consumers at least one exchange has to be declared
 * exchange names consist of letters, digits, hyphen, underscore, period, or colon `[A-Za-z0-9-_.:]`